uwplse/pumpkin-pi/README.md

 This option tells `Find ornament` to generate proofs `A_to_B_section` and `A_to_B_retraction` that prove that `A_to_B` and `A_to_B_inv` form an equivalence.

-##### Using Custom Equivalences
+##### Using Custom Equivalences with Automatic Configuration

-If `Find ornament` fails or you would like to use an existing equivalence, you can run this command before lifting:
+If `Find ornament` fails for an automatic configuration or you would like to use an existing equivalence, you can run this command before lifting (still misleadingly named as an artifact of history and time constraints):

 ```
 Save ornament A B { promote = f; forget = g}.
 ```

 where `f` and `g` form an equivalence that describes one of the supported relations between `A` and `B`.
-Note that support for this is extremely experimental, and will not yet work if you try this with unsupported relations.
+Note that support for this is extremely experimental, and will not yet work if you try this with changes not supported by automatic configuration (you will need manual configuration for that; more below).
 You can find an example in [TestLift.v](/plugin/coq/TestLift.v).

-You can also use this to substitute in a different equivalence for an existing ornament, but again there are some restrictions here on what is possible.
+You can also use this to substitute in a different equivalence for an existing equivalence, but again there are some restrictions here on what is possible.
 See [ListToVectCustom.v](/plugin/coq/examples/ListToVectCustom.v) for more information.

-You can also skip one of promote or forget, provide just one, and let DEVOID find the other for certain search procedures, for example:
+You can also skip one of promote or forget, provide just one, and let DEVOID find the other for certain automatic configurations, for example:

 ```
 Save ornament A B { promote = f }.